 Maybe you’ve heard of “punitive damages” as something that might be awarded by a court.
-However, these monetary damages can seem like a myth — they’re fairly rare, and not many people who aren’t lawyers understand when and how courts award them.
+However, punitive damages, also known as exemplary damages, can seem like a myth — they’re fairly rare, and not many people who aren’t lawyers understand when and how courts award them.

 This blog article will explain what punitive damages are and outline when and how you can secure them in the wake of a car wreck in Texas.
 We’ll also offer tips on working with an attorney to get the compensation you deserve.